nixos-rocm/nixos-rocm/README.md

-# Radeon Open Compute (2.10.0) packages for NixOS
+# Radeon Open Compute (3.0.0) packages for NixOS

-## 🚨 Installation Has Changed! 🚨

-As of ROCm 2.8, using the `rocm_agent_enumerator` program that is part of the `rocminfo` package no longer works for `nix` builds.
-Among other checks, the program must be run by a user in the `video` group.
-Rather than trying to make all `nixbld` users satisfy these requirements, the new arrangement is that we manually specify the GPU targets we are building for.
-This mechanism already exists as part of `rocm_agent_enumerator` to support CI configurations that may not have all the required hardware, and so probably also makes sense for `nix` builds.
-To this end, we now provide a list of GPU targets for the ROCm overlay in the `nixpkgs.config.rocmTargets` field.

 ## Installation

 This overlay should work with the latest nixos-unstable channel.
 To use these packages, clone this repo somewhere and then add `(import /path/to/this/repo)` to `nixpkgs.overlays` in `configuration.nix`, or in `~/.config/nixpkgs/overlays.nix` (see [the manual](https://nixos.org/nixpkgs/manual/#chap-overlays) for more information on overlays).
 To specify GPU compilation targets, your `~/.config/nixpkgs/config.nix` can include a `rocmTargets` field that lists GPU targets.
-An example fragment is shown here; the essential line is the definition of the `rocmTarget` field.
+An example fragment is shown here; the essential line is the definition of the `rocmTargets` field.
 The list shown here is the default list of targets used if you do not include this definition in your `config.nix`.

 ```
 {